ItsCbass/loggin.c/README.md

 # 🔥 loggin.c

-*A lightweight, thread-safe logging library for C applications with support for multiple output destinations, customizable formatting, and color output.*
+A simple logging library I built while learning C. It's got colors, multiple output options, and thread safety if you need it.

-> ⚠️ **Note**: This is a **work in progress** and essentially a **toy project** for learning and experimentation.
-Nothing serious! 🧸
+> **Heads up**: This is just something I'm playing around with.
+Don't use it in production or anything serious - it's more of a learning experiment than a real library.

 ![Example Output](exaample.png)